 If you are coming from overseas, you will need a passport or national identity card.
 In some cases you might also need a visa.
 To check on this, please click onto Visa Requirements

 As Ballinskelligs is still another 1 & half hours away from Kerry Airport, you will also need to hire a car.
-You can do this through any of the airline booking facilities above.
+Just click onto Car Hire.

 Another possibility, is to arrange for a cab to pick you up from Kerry Airport - and drop you back afterwards.
 Our local taxi service, Haulie & Liz O'Dwyer of Ballinskelligs, is very reliable.
 Contact them for a quote on 087 294 8635 or 087 688 9620.